weston-bailey/Quakebook/README.md

 #### Maintaining an updated database of earthquakes

-the usgs api will be queried every second or so to check if there are any new earthquakes, and the database will be updated accordingly
+the usgs api will be queried every second or so to check if there are any new earthquakes, and the database will be updated accordingly.
+In the actual project this portion of the code (found in `./private/toolbox.js`) also updates the database if the usgs flags an earthquake as updated.

 ```javascript
 const axios = require('axios');